AccountTechnologies/ring/README.md

 [‘/etc/dotnet/install_location_x64’] failed to open: Permission denied.
 ```

-Use the following workaround to resolve this issue:
-* Navigate to `/etc` in Finder
-* Right click on the `dotnet` directory then select `Get Info` in the context menu
-* In the information panel, select the `+` sign and add your user to the permission pool
-* Update your privileges to `Read & Write` in the permissions table
+To resolve this issue add your user to the `dotnet` directory (and its encolsed items) with `Read & Write` permissions.
-* Click on the `...` icon to `Apply to enclose items`.

-This will grant you execution permissions for all the files and should resolve the error.